 Otherwise, many restaurants and shopping centers lie within one to two miles of the island in West Palm Beach.
 Hotels typically have a full list of options with driving directions.

 Weather / Best Times to Visit

-The best times to visit Singer Island are winter for people wanting to escape northern weather and spring for the beaches.
+The best times to visit Singer Island are spring months for the beaches and winter months for people who want to escape northern weather.

 As the Realtor explained, snowbirds like to visit their Singer Island condos during the winter, which also is popular with other visitors.

 The average high temperature in West Palm Beach is in the mid 70s Fahrenheit from December through February, according to the U.S. National Weather Service.
 It rains about three inches per month.